 The title isn’t written in Cyrillic without a reason.
 The graffiti is not just a product of its creator’s imagination – it’s a depiction of a photograph taken on the 30th anniversary celebration of the foundation of the German Democratic Republic (Eastern Germany) in 1979.
 The two men depicted in it are Leonid Brezhnev, the General Secretary of the Soviet Union at the time, and Erich Honecker, the General Secretary of the Socialist Unity Party of the GDR.

-The act the two characters are engaged in was a variation of a socialist greeting that most leaders of that era would perform.
+The act the two characters are engaged in was a kind of a socialist greeting.
 The kiss itself really wasn’t supposed to inspire any romantic notions – it was just of a ‘’fraternal’’ nature – ‘’Bruderkuss’’, as Germans call it.
 The deadly love mentioned in the title could possibly refer to the military agreement between the two states.

 Knowing the context obviously enriches our interaction with the work of art, but I can’t help feeling that the colorful reenactment of the black and white photography makes those serious guys look kinda cute and very into it.
 Who knows, maybe they were?
 After all, no love is ever flawless, and sometimes these very fleeting moments of bliss are all we can hang on to.